 First we bought the supplies, which is really just plywood.
 Here is what we bought…

-Here is the beautiful part about this project and the reason my husband was so willing to do it….the hardware store will cut the plywood into strips for you, for free.
-We had them cut into six inch strips, long ways (so 6 in by 8 feet).
+Here is the beautiful part of this project and the reason my husband was so willing to do it….the hardware store will cut the plywood into strips for you, for free.
+We had them cut into six-inch strips, long ways (so 6 in by 8 feet).
 It was A LOT of cutting and would have taken forever to do on our table saw.
 It took them awhile to do at Home Depot, even my boys got tired of watching the “big machine”.
 I think I’ll wait awhile before I show my face in there again.
-Haha, just kidding…I’ve already been back twice :)
+Haha, just kidding…I’ve already been back twice.

 Putting it up was pretty simple.
-It took us (ahem, Adam) awhile because he had to cut around windows and outlets and all that jazz, but if you want to do a big blank wall then it would go really quickly.
+It took us a while because he had to cut around windows and outlets and all that jazz, but if you want to do a big blank wall then it would go really quickly.
 You just slap a plank up against the wall and secure it with a nail gun.
-The spaces between the planks are a little over an 1/8 inch…we used a comb to keep all the spaces the same.
+The spaces between the planks are a little over a 1/8 inch…we used a comb to keep all the spaces the same.